 About the author/website creator:

-Yazan J. Alderazi, MD is a neurologist and currently Assistant Professor of Neurology, and the Director of Neurointerventional service at Texas Tech University Health Sciences Center in Lubbock Texas.
+Yazan J. Alderazi, MD is a neurologist and formerly Assistant Professor of Neurology, and the Director of Neurointerventional service at Texas Tech University Health Sciences Center in Lubbock Texas.
 LearningNeurology.com is an educational website and Dr. Alderazi’s humble attempt at providing those motivated to learn (or brush up on) neurology with tools to lessen the learning curve.

 Who should use this site?